wendelljpereira/DArTseqMet/README.md

 ### Adjusting the config.yaml file.

-Users need to adjust the config.yaml file to inform samples names and other parameters that are required for the analyses.
+Users need to adjust the config.yaml file to inform samples names and other parameters required for the analyses.
 Note that some files are required to be in a specific format.
 Files format and other restrictions are listed on the file config.yaml.

 ### Executing the workflow

-After adjusting the config.yaml file, the execution of the worflow is as simple as running one command line.
+After adjusting the config.yaml file, the execution of the workflow is as simple as running one command line.

 ```sh
 snakemake -p -c 7 --use-conda all